 SmartWorking At Christmas Time

 Ah, the run-up to Christmas.
 Full of festive music, mince pies, and twinkly lights… along with list-making, gingerbread-baking, turkey-ordering, gift-shopping, errand-rushing, and deep-beat-the-stress-breathing.
 Juggling full-time work and Christmas prep is a high-pressure scenario and the truth is that I used to go a little bit crazy with stress every December.
-But SmartWorking and remote working changed all that – here’s how.
+But remote working and SmartWorking at Christmas changed all that – here’s how.

 Benefits of SmartWorking at Christmas Time